 - Additional work samples: We want to get a sense of how you think and interact with various disciplines and technologies.
 Please include anything that might paint a bigger picture of your creativity or interests.
 Multimedia art, interactive digital art, literary interests, improvisation, and computer-generated compositions are encouraged.

-- Within the Personal Statement describing your decision to apply to SFCM, please also detail your interest and/or experience with music outside of the classical tradition, as well as your musical training background.
+- In the required Personal Statement essay describing your decision to apply to SFCM, please also detail your interest and/or experience with music outside of the classical tradition, as well as your musical training background.